KellyCahill/Circadian-Analysis-/README.md

-### Circadian Analysis: Rhythmicity detection and DE analysis
+## Circadian Analysis: Rhythmicity detection and DE analysis

-Readme.txt file for Rhythmicity and DE Analysis created 1/24/2019
+The purpose of this software is to demonstrate rhythmicity detection of circadian patterns in gene expression profiles as well as DE analysis using a random intercept model with gene specific covariate selection.

 # Required R packages:
-minpack.lm v1.2-1
+- minpack.lm v1.2-1
-Snowfall v1.84-6.1
+- Snowfall v1.84-6.1
-doParallel v1.014
+- doParallel v1.014
-Lme4 v1.1-19
+- Lme4 v1.1-19
-Value v2.14.1
+- qalue v2.14.1
-This code has been tested on R.3.5.1
+*This code has been tested on R.3.5.1

 # Installation Instructions:
 Download and unzip the folders to the desktop